vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/cnbp-knative-argocd.md

 ---
-title:  "Automated Code to URL on Kubernetes using Cloud Native Build Packs, Knative and ArgoCD"
+title: "Automated Code to URL on Kubernetes using Cloud Native Buildpacks, Knative and ArgoCD"
-linkTitle: "From Code to URL with Cloud Native Buildpacks, Knative and ArgoCD"
+linkTitle: "From Code to URL with Buildpacks, Knative and ArgoCD"
-#parent: {{ replace (replace .Name "-" " " | title) " Gs" "" -}}
-#weight: 2
+description: "Use Cloud Native Buildpacks and Knative to build and run your container image, then automate the deployment with GitOps and ArgoCD."
+weight: 1
+featured: true
 topics:
   - CI-CD
 tags: